Canon 10D vs T5

 Studio photographers will appreciate that the Canon 10D (unlike the T5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 10D and the T5 have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the T5 was followed by the Canon T6.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 10D vs T5